Gilbert Family Foundation

 • Partnerships with city government and established Detroit nonprofits

-Contact for Inquiries: Organizations interested in potential partnerships can reach out through the contact form at gilbertfamilyfoundation.org/contact/ or mail inquiries to 1074 Woodward Ave, Detroit, MI 48226.
+Contact for Inquiries: Organisations interested in potential partnerships can reach out through the contact form at gilbertfamilyfoundation.org/contact/ or mail inquiries to 1074 Woodward Ave, Detroit, MI 48226.
 Note that this does not constitute a grant application, but may open dialogue for future opportunities.

 Decision Timeline